 Embolic strokes.
 These are caused by a blood clot that develops elsewhere in the body.
 The clot then travels to one of the blood vessels in the brain through the bloodstream.

-Thrombotic strokes are strokes caused by a blood clot (thrombus) that develops in the arteries supplying blood to the brain.
+Thrombotic strokes are strokes caused by a blood clot (thrombus) that develop in the arteries supplying blood to the brain.
 This type of stroke is usually seen in older people, especially those with high cholesterol and a buildup of fat and lipids inside the walls of blood vessels (atherosclerosis) or diabetes.

 Sometimes, symptoms of a thrombotic stroke can occur suddenly.
 They can happen during sleep or in the early morning.
 At other times, it may occur gradually over a period of hours or even days.

 Embolic strokes are usually caused by a blood clot that forms elsewhere in the body (embolus) and travels through the bloodstream to the brain.
 Embolic strokes are often caused by heart disease or heart surgery.
 They happen quickly and without any warning signs.
-About 3 in 20 embolic strokes occur in people with atrial fibrillation.
+About three in 20 embolic strokes occur in people with atrial fibrillation.
 This is a type of heart rhythm problem where the upper chambers of the heart (atria) don't beat well.